microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 SQL Server 2019 includes new capabilities designed to enhance your performance with no application changes including Intelligent Query Processing and more.

-Instructor led workshops will review the overall new capabilities of SQL Server 2019 using the **Module 2.1 Intelligent Performance Section** from the deck https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL Server 2019 Modern Data Platform.pptx.
+Instructor led workshops will review the overall new capabilities of SQL Server 2019 using the **Module 2.1 Intelligent Performance Section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

+Your instructor will guide to proceed to the Activity below for hands-on exercises for SQL Server Intelligent Performance.

-If you are using this module self-paced, read through details of SQL Server Intelligent Performance at
-https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md and come back to this point to continue. **Note**: The SQL Server 2019 lab has Next Steps.
-Do not follow those but read the introduction and come back to the next section of this module.
+If you are using this module self-paced, read and go through all the activities of SQL Server Intelligent Performance from <a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md">Module 01 SQL Server Intelligent Performance of the SQL Server 2019 Lab</a> and proceed to Module 2.2 of this workshop SQL Server 2019 Security. **Note**: The SQL Server 2019 lab has Next Steps.
+Do not follow those but read the introduction and come back to the next section of this workshop.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: SQL Server Intelligent Performance</b></h2>

-Proceed directly to the following Activities for a hands-on exercise about Intelligent Query Processing and how to use Query Store for Performance Analysis.
+Proceed directly to the following Activities from **Module 01 SQL Server Intelligent Performance of the SQL Server 2019 Lab** for a hands-on exercise about Intelligent Query Processing and how to use Query Store for Performance Analysis.
+When are you done with these activities come back to go to the next section as guided by your instructor.

 <dl>

-  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityiqp">Activity: Intelligent Query Performance</a></dt>
+  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityiqp">Activity: Intelligent Query Processing</a></dt>

   <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/01_IntelligentPerformance.md#activityquerystore">Activity: Using Query Store for Performance Analysis</a></dt>

 </dl>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true"><b>    2.2 SQL Server 2019 Security</b></h2>

+SQL Server 2019 has new security enhancements including Data Classification with Auditing and more.

+Instructor led workshops will review the overall new capabilities of SQL Server 2019 using the **Module 2.2 New Security Capabilities Section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

+If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/02_Security.md">Module 02 SQL Server 2019 Security of the SQL Server 2019 Lab</a> and proceed to Module 2.3 of this workshop SQL Server Mission Critical Availability. **Note**: The SQL Server 2019 lab has Next Steps.
+Do not follow those but read the introduction and come back to the next section of this workshop.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Data Classification and Auditing</b></h2>